-It can be about your family (Are you married?
-Do you have children?
-Any pets?) and your life (Think favorite hobbies, professional interests, top five movies, etc.) in either your bio page or the introduction post.
+Share something about your family or your life in either your bio page or the introduction post.
 If you are able to post a photo, do so.

 You are not the only one who feels some sense of isolation.
 Just like in a classroom, some people are shy and some are outgoing.
 It just takes one person to do a little reaching out to create a community and you can be that person.

 In the beginning of class, find someone you'd like to get to know better and start up an email conversation with them.
 It's good to have a buddy in the class and it will help reduce your isolation.
 Keep your initial e-mail short and let the receiver know in the Subject line that you are from the same class.

 Visit your course on a regular basis, just like you were going to class.
 Keep up on the discussion postings, turning in your papers on time, and do the readings.
 It will make you feel more connected if you are in the mindset of a regular student.

 Let your friends and family know you are taking an online college course and share some of the things you are learning.
 Sharing will not only help you feel less isolated, it will help you absorb the information and make your online work more exciting.

 Use the course chat room or instant messaging.

 If it's available, get to know your fellow students in the class chat room or through instant messaging.
 Ask your buddy to meet you at a certain time and use that time to informally discuss the class.
 Invite others into the conversation by sending an invitation to all your classmates — some may come and some may not.
 Your professor may notice and admire your commitment to the course which could translate into a better grade.
 If you have a team assignment, pick the chat room or instant messaging for one of your meetings.